 The FMLA gives employees the right to take time off to bond with a new child, whether biological, adopted, or fostered.
 You're entitled to 12 weeks off under FMLA.
 So, if you use two weeks of FMLA leave during your pregnancy, you'll have ten weeks left to use for maternity leave.

-Massachusetts's PFML leave law works the same way.
+Massachusetts's PFML leave law works in a similar way.
+The PFML program covers up to 12 weeks of parental leave to bond with a child after birth, adoption, or foster placement.
 Whatever portion of your 26 weeks remains after you recover from giving birth will be available to use for parental leave, up to 12 weeks.
-(PFML covers up to 12 weeks of parental leave to bond with a child after birth, adoption, or foster placement.)

-For example, let's say your doctor orders bed rest for the last 7 weeks of your pregnancy and then 8 weeks off work to recover from childbirth.
+For example, let's say your doctor orders bed rest for the last seven weeks of your pregnancy and then eight weeks off work to recover from childbirth.
 That's 15 weeks of medical leave.
-That means under Massachusetts law, you can take an additional 11 weeks of maternity leave to bond with your baby.
+That means under Massachusetts' PFML law, you can take an additional 11 weeks of maternity leave to bond with your baby.

 But under FMLA rules, you aren't automatically entitled to use parental leave intermittently.
 If you want to use your federal maternity or paternity leave a little at a time, your employer must agree to it, and you must finish your leave within one year of your child's birth or adoption.